Redstoneur/Dump-Manager/README.md

   "port": "port of the database",
   "user": "user of the database",
-  "password": "password of the database",
+  "password": "password of the database", "path-dumps": "path of the dumps",
-  "name": "name of the database",
-  // optional if you use a specific database and you use the DatabaseRunner "path-dumps": "path of the dumps",
+  // optional if you use a specific folder for the dumps "doker_container": "name of the docker container",
-  // optional if you use a specific folder for the dumps "script-dumps": "command to execute to create a dump"
+   // optional if you use a command of the docker container "script-dumps": "command to execute to create a dump" }
-  // optional if you use a specific command for the dumps and you use the ShellRunner }
 ```